konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### What's next?

+- Monitoring inference environments.
-- Monitoring system to detect data drift and performance degradation.
+    - Detect data drift by regularly scan data.
-    - List of metrics and logs to monitor.
+    - Monitor metrics and logs that are associated with your model performance.
-    - Build systems to gather logs and calculated metrics quickly.
-- E2E Automation.
+- Automation
-    - Implement pipelines for model training and deployment pipelines that can be executed without interruption.
-    - Build systems to monitor blue/green deployment and retrained model.
-    - Implement triggers to run retraining and redeployment based on monitoring metrics and logs.
+    - Trigger training pipeline for retraining model based on metrics and logs (above).
+    - Rollout new model safely into production endpoint using blue/green deployment.

 ---